brycefisher/brycefisher.github.io-jekyll/_posts/2013-10-13-ditching-views-for-sql-part-3.md

 ## Conclusion

 Although it takes more time to setup, using SQL and hook_theme allowed us to write easily debuggable and understandable code with much less CPU overhead than running Views.
 You'll thank yourself at 1am when you need to fix something fast on the homepage that you didn't use Views.

-## Extending the conversation

-Like this post?
-Share it on twitter.
-Feel free to reach out to me @BryceAdamFisher on twitter or email me through the contact form.